 Binibassí consists of a handful of houses built in the 16th Century.
-Also there is a defense tower and the impressive Binibassí estate.
-A signposts is indicating the way to Sóller, Fornalutx, and Biniaraix.
+Also, there is a defense tower and the impressive Binibassí estate.
+A signpost is indicating the way to Sóller, Fornalutx, and Biniaraix.

-If you don’t mind extending your hike a bit, you should definetely visit the latter settlement.
-Actually, it is an old Arabic farmstead that belonged to the Count Hug d’Empúries after Mallorca was conquered by Jaume el Conqueridor in 1229.
+If you don’t mind extending your hike a bit, you should definitely visit the latter settlement.
+Actually, it is an old Arabic farmstead that belonged to Count Hug d’Empúries after Mallorca was conquered by Jaume el Conqueridor in 1229.

-As you take the route towards Fornalutx, the landscape is peppered with watermills from the 15th and 16th centuries.
+As you take the route toward Fornalutx, the landscape is peppered with watermills from the 15th and 16th centuries.
 Slowly, the ascent begins and the views are getting more and more spectacular.

 Finally, you get to Fornalutx’s cemetery.